 Healthy sweet potato muffins!
 Looking for healthy muffin recipes, baby led weaning muffin ideas, or healthy muffins for your toddler?
 Look no further than these mini sweet potato muffins!
 Bite-sized sugar-free muffins that are completely naturally sweetened, and perfect for little hands, or little lunchboxes!

 Ok, I know what you might be thinking.
-Healthy sweet potato muffins?!
+Mini sweet potato muffins?!
 Where’s the chocolate at, yo?
 Or blueberries at least?!